torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	$PERIOD duration.  "max" for $MAX indicates no limit.
 If only one number is written, $MAX is updated.

-	This file affects only processes under the fair-class scheduler.
+	This file affects only processes under the fair-class scheduler and a BPF scheduler with the ``cgroup_set_bandwidth`` callback depending on what the callback actually does.

   cpu.max.burst
 	A read-write single value file which exists on non-root